plugwise/plugwise-beta/README.md

 ## MAR 2022 [0.22.0]
 - Smile:
   - Link to plugwise v0.17.0 - https://github.com/plugwise/python-plugwise/releases/tag/v0.17.0
-  - Rework select.py, add selector for the heating/cooling-system regulation mode
+  - Rework select.py, add selector for the heating/cooling-system regulation mode.
-  - Add number.py, provide an option for changing the maximum boiler (water) temperature setpoint
+  - Add number.py, provide an option for changing the maximum boiler (water) temperature setpoint.
+  - Remove climate schedule attributes, moved to the select platform.

 ## MAR 2022 [0.21.5]
  - Smile:
   - **BREAKING** improved naming of the locally present outdoor temp sensor connected to the OpenTherm device: `outdoor_air_temperature`.
 The former `sensor.opentherm_outdoor_temperature` is now visible as `sensor.opentherm_outdoor_air_temperature`.
 Use of the zipcode based `outdoor_temperature` has not changed.
-  - **POTENTIALLY BREAKING** for consistency renamed schema to schedule, i.e. the attributes will now be `available_schedules` and `selected_schedule`
+  - **POTENTIALLY BREAKING** for consistency renamed schema to schedule, i.e. the attributes will now be `available_schedules` and `selected_schedule`.
   - Link to plugwise v0.16.9 - https://github.com/plugwise/python-plugwise/releases/tag/v0.16.9
-  - Added schedule selector per thermostat using the new `select` platform
+  - Added schedule selector per thermostat using the new `select` platform.

 ## MAR 2022 [0.21.4]
 - Smile: